Iltotore/ItemDataLib/README.md

 	maven { url 'https://jitpack.io' }
 }
 ```
-- Depedency
+- Dependency
 ```groovy
 dependencies {
 	implementation 'com.github.Iltotore:ItemDataLib:Tag'
 }
 ```
 ## Usage
-### Step 1: Create new instance of CustomMetaFactory
+### Step 1: Create a new instance of CustomMetaFactory
 The CustomMetaFactory's constructor require a JavaPlugin.
 This is an example in a JavaPlugin's method.
 ```java